How to choose an ergonomic office chair?

 IV.
 Higher productivity

 The result of all these innovative solutions and designing, as well as of the additional comfort and support, is the higher pproductivity.
-In conclusion, it is the productivity and the better performance at work that are the subject of all manner of research and innovation in the field of ergonomic office chairs.
+In conclusion, it is the productivity and the better performance at work that are the subject of all manner of research and innovation in the field of ergonomic chairs.

 The word "ergonomic" itself comes from the Greek ergon (work) and nomos (natural laws).
 Each detail in a real ergonomic chair contributes to the higher efficiency of your work.
 Any adjustment shall be such so as to help you do your job better, more easily and more comfortably.

-If the mobility is an important feature that your new office chair you want to own, choose one with at least 5 pedestal legs!
-Most office chair manufacturers enable you to choose between a base with casters, which will allow the chair to slide smoothly over the floor, or without casters.
+If the mobility is an important feature that your new chair you want to own, choose one with at least 5 pedestal legs!
+Most chair manufacturers enable you to choose between a base with casters, which will allow the chair to slide smoothly over the floor, or without casters.
 You should also pay attention to the casters themselves.
 Depending on the type of the flooring material, you can choose casters suitable for carpets or hard surfaces such as linoleum or parquet flooring.

-When choosing an office chair it is absolutely essential to make sure that it provides support for your vertebral column.
+When choosing a chair it is absolutely essential to make sure that it provides support for your vertebral column.
 Sitting on a chair all day long can lead to unwanted tension in the back, pain and discomfort.
 Many ergonomic chairs have adjustable backrests that enable you to adjust them to the natural curves of your spine.

 In addition, make sure that the chair can be adjusted so that your hips are against the backrest and your feet step freely on the floor!
 The best chairs will move simultaneously with your body and spine, taking care of your comfort during long periods of time in a correct seated posture.

-Your office chair should have armrests whose width and height you can easily adjust according to your body.
+Your chair should have armrests whose width and height you can easily adjust according to your body.
 The best option is to choose a chair with wide padded armrests.
 It would also be good if they can be removed or moved sideward when not needed.